How to reduce equipment lead times

 Strategy 3: Pre-qualify suppliers

-On every new project, procurement teams spend 2-3 weeks figuring out who to solicit quotes from.
+On every new project, rep teams spend 2-3 weeks figuring out who to solicit quotes from.
 Which manufacturers make this type of equipment?
 Who are their local reps?
 Who has quoted us before?
 Who can we get on the phone?

 This is wasted time if you're building the same type of projects repeatedly.